Skip to content

 Project root

-The project root is the working directory where the tool was launched — not detected via file markers.
+The project root is the working directory where the tool was launched.
+Not detected via file markers.
 This is deliberate: marker-based detection (.git, pyproject.toml, etc.) breaks in monorepos where subdirectories contain their own project markers.

 • Hook mode (sctx hook): The root is the cwd field from the agent's JSON input.
 For Claude Code, this is the directory where claude was started.